 - Trouble multi-tasking, like answering the phone while cooking, without losing track of one task (they’re less able to do more than one thing at a time)

 - Taking longer to finish things (disorganized, slower thinking and processing)

 - Trouble remembering common words (unable to find the right words to finish a sentence)

-There are also differences in when certain kinds of brain problems happen.
-Some researchers have tested brain function a few weeks after treatment, others months or even years later.
-If the problem only lasts a few weeks with no long-term changes, late testing can miss it.
-If the changes last more than a year but the testing stops after 6 months, no one knows how long they last.
-Beyond the chemo brain symptoms that start during and just after treatment, it is clear that there are some cases where brain symptoms start and even get worse after treatment is over.
+Beyond the chemo brain symptoms that start during and just after treatment, there are some cases where brain symptoms start and even get worse after treatment is over.
 Many cancer treatments, including certain kinds of chemo and radiation, can cause short-term, long-term, and delayed problems.

 Studies suggest that there may be more than one cause of chemo brain, especially for the short-term symptoms.
-Some people with cancer have very real brain problems even though they have not had chemo.
-Still others notice problems when getting hormone treatments, such as estrogen blockers or androgen deprivation therapy (treatments to lower testosterone levels).
+Some people with cancer have very real brain problems even though they haven’t had chemo.
+Still others notice problems when getting hormone treatments, such as those used to treat breast or prostate cancers.
 For some, problems start after surgery.
-Along with chemo, many different problems can worsen brain function.
+Along with chemo, many different things can worsen brain function.

 - The cancer itself

-- Other drugs used as part of treatment (such as steroids, anti-nausea, drugs used for surgery, or pain medicines)
+- Other drugs used as part of treatment, such as steroids, anti-nausea, or pain medicines

 - Low blood counts

 - Other illnesses, such as diabetes or high blood pressure

 - Nutritional deficiencies

 - Stress, anxiety, worry, or other emotional pressure